yulingtianxia/MessageThrottle/README.md

 When using `MTModePerformLast` or `MTModePerformDebounce`, you can designate a dispatch queue which messages perform on.
 The `messageQueue` is main queue by default. `MTModePerformLast` and `MTModePerformDebounce` modes will also use the last arguments to perform messages.

 `MTEngine` is a singleton class.
 It manages all rules of message throttles.
 You can use `applyRule:` method to apply a rule or update an old rule that already exists.
 Using it's `discardRule:` method to discardRule a rule.
+There is also a readonly property `allRules` for obtaining all rules in current application.

 ## Installation